tz70s/blog/content/posts/openwhisk-future.md

 **For GSoC mentors (Rodric and Carlos) and reviewers:**

-This will be my final result during the GSoC progress.
-I'll describe my exprience in the bottom with some regular checks.
+This will be my final result during GSoC progress.
+But in GSoC guidance, please refer to [here for non-technical description](https://tz70s.github.io/posts/gsoc-2018/).

 ## Architecture recap